wp-plugins/avchat-3/readme.txt

 A WordPress web site, AVChat 3 from http://avchat.net/ and a media server.

+= What does AVChat do ? =

+AVChat handles all the video chat features, UI and functionality.

+= How much does AVChat cost ? =

+AVChat starts at $130 for the Lite license which will allow up to 20 simultaneous users.
+The price goes up to $799 for the Unlimited license.
+Full pricing info and licenses is available at http://avchat.net/buy-now.

+= Can I download a trial version of AVChat ? =

+Yes you can!
+Go to http://avchat.net/15daystrial/.

+= Where can I see AVChat running right now ? =

+The AVChat website has an [online demo](http://avchat.net/demos/) you can check out.

 = Why do I need a media server ? =

 AVChat and all video chat web apps use a media server to send real time audio video and text between chat users.